-In concert with the Domestic Food Review, MPI implemented the outcomes of the Imported Food

-Review, which was completed in 2004.
+Along with the Domestic Food Review, MPI implemented the outcomes of the Imported Food Review, which was completed in 2004.
 The Imported Food Review covered all imported foods and beverages, agricultural compounds (including fertilizers and animal feeds), veterinary medicines and pet foods.
-Under this review, New Zealand moved away from a system that relied on inspection and testing as the primary way of ensuring food safety to a risk based system.
-It now includes assessment and recognition of controls in place overseas that ensures imported foods meet or are equivalent to New Zealand standards for domestic food.
+Under this review, New Zealand moved away from a system that relied on inspection and testing as the primary way of ensuring food safety to a risk-based system.
+It now includes assessments and control recognition that are in place overseas, which ensure imported foods meet or are equivalent to

+New Zealand domestic food standards.

-The new regime categorizes food according to risk and places greater emphasis on importers to take steps to ensure food safety.
-It also assesses exporting country systems and assurances to ensure that they meet New Zealand's standards for domestic food.
+The new scheme categorizes food according to risk and places greater emphasis on importers to take steps to ensure food safety.
 The objective is to place more responsibility for managing food safety on importers to source food from countries that produce and export food that meets the New Zealand standard or equivalent.
 This system formally recognizes the role that the competent authority in exporting countries can be the 'risk manager' for the importing country.
-This initiative resulted in the Food Act 2014 which is similar to the U.S. Food Safety Modernization Act.
+This initiative resulted in the Food Act 2014 which follows similar food safety principles to the U.S. Food Safety Modernization Act in that it too aims to improve capacity to solve food safety challenges.

-In April 2009, two standards were implemented relating to imports.
-One provided importers with a clear indication that the Ministry for Primary Industries (MPI) expected them to ensure that food imports are safe and suitable for human consumption.
-The other standard requires importers to provide details to MPI, such as their company trading name, and physical address and a contact person's name and address.
-Under the regime, importers must keep records that show products they import comply with all applicable New Zealand legislation.
-Evidence is also required that food products have been produced, transported and stored safely, and that records of sellers and suppliers is correct, before food products can be imported into in New Zealand.
-This regime has enabled MPI to develop a contact database, which allows the agency to communicate more effectively with all food importers for any legislation changes and any food borne incidents.
+In April 2009, two importing standards were established.
+One provided importers with a clear indication that MPI expected them to ensure that food imports are safe and suitable for human consumption.
+The other standard requires importers to provide details to MPI, such as their company-trading name, and physical address and a contact person's name and address.
+Under the regime, importers must keep records that demonstrate that the imported products comply with all applicable New Zealand legislation.
+Evidence is also required to show the food products have been produced, transported, and stored safely, and that records of sellers and suppliers is correct, before food products can be imported into in New Zealand.